 6.2 Chair: The powers and duties of the Chair shall be as follows:

 (a) Preside at all meetings of the Sexual Offender Risk Review Board and conduct said meetings in an orderly and impartial manner so as to permit a free and full discussion by the membership of such matters as may be before the board;

 (b) Have the same voting rights as any regular member;

-(c) Establish and create any committees as may be deemed necessary or requested by the Sexual Offender Registration Review Board;
+(c) Establish and create any committees as may be deemed necessary or requested by the Sexual Offender Risk Review Board;

 (d) Authenticate by his or her signature all official actions and/or resolutions adopted by the Board;